 The timing of the post hit me in a very weird subconscious way since I read it on the 32nd anniversary of my fathers passing.
 I was barely five years old at the time.
 It being a different time and with him being from a different generation, we never had anything close to a “catch”.
 I sure there were some rudimentary ball rolling or tossing.
 But nothing more than that, at least from what I can remember.
 Since then I have been trying to catch up.

-Preparing your kid for sports
+Preparing your child for sports

 My mom, got us gloves and other sports equipment, took my brother and me to Mets games (perhaps that influenced my lack of fundamentals).
 But being a single mom, who didn’t drive we didn’t get the chance to play little league, we were Scouts.
 Which was good, because it was one place to take us both at the same time, and both of us have stayed with Scouting well into adulthood.
 I really think there is something to be said for a dad teaching a kid how to throw.